sidx04/BLS-Signatures/README.md

 ## Overview

-**`bls-sig`** is a versatile command-line interface designed to facilitate various operations related to BLS (Boneh-Lynn-Shacham) signatures.
+**`bls-sig-cli`** is a versatile command-line interface designed to facilitate various operations related to BLS (Boneh-Lynn-Shacham) signatures.
 It leverages robust cryptographic libraries to provide a secure and easy-to-use tool for generating keys, signing messages, and verifying signatures.

 ---